Does Octane Booster Work? Yes, But…

 The most common question regarding bottled octane booster is how a small dose can raise the octane of fuel by such a substantial amount.
 The answer lies in the active ingredients.
 These octane boosters contain additives that reduce the volatility of the fuel, which prevents the onset of knock (pre-ignition/detonation) when used as a fuel additive.

 Even though there are numerous “anti-knock” additives, we are going to look at the most popular ones.

 Refineries worldwide use MMT (methylcyclopentadienyl manganese tricarbonyl) as an alternative to TEL (tetra-ethyl lead) to boost the octane rating of fuel because it’s a much more environmentally friendly option than lead.
 MMT plays nice with catalytic converters and O2 sensors as well.
 MMT is the favored active compound in the majority of good quality octane boosters.

 Aromatics such as Benzene, Xylene, and Toluene are useful too in increasing the octane rating of fuels.
 However, they need to be used in a significant concentration to offer a noticeable octane boost.
-Dosages of 10% and above are required, and, thus would not be effective in doses of 7oz to 16oz.
-These aromatics are extremely carcinogenic (cancer-causing) and are easily breathed in or absorbed by the skin.
+Dosages of 10% and above are required and, thus, would not be effective in doses of 7oz to 16oz.
+These aromatics are incredibly carcinogenic (cancer-causing) and are easily breathed in or absorbed by the skin.
 Therefore, it is highly advisable to wear protective gloves and a face mask when handling them.

-So yes, octane boosters can work, but how effective they are is always a toss-up.
+So yes, a bottled octane booster can work, but how effective they are is always a toss-up.